 International students entering the United States on student visas must have ample funds to pay for their educational expenses without seeking an employment card to work outside of the university.
 The United States Immigration and Naturalization Service requires that all individuals with student visas be enrolled on a full-time basis (a minimum of 12 credits each semester) and keep their passports valid for no less than six months.
-All international students should report to the Admissions Office once they arrive on campus with their I-20 and passport.
+All international students should report to the admissions office once they arrive on campus with their I-20 and passport.
 The university is required to track certain information including entry date, passport numbers, and major field of study.
 It is the responsibility of each individual student to maintain his or her immigration status and notify INS of any address change that occurs within 10 days.

-The International Student Advisor assists students by providing travel documents and other forms needed to be in compliance with INS regulations.
-Forms to assist you in this process are available at the International Student Office.
+The assistant director of international admissions assists students by providing travel documents and other forms needed to be in compliance with INS regulations.
+Forms to assist you in this process are available at the admissions office.